The Cathedral Music staff bring professional and education experience that add depth and range to the Music program.

 Jie YiMusic Administrator

-Jie Yi is a candidate for the Doctor of Musical Arts degree in conducting at Manhattan School of Music, studying with Kent Tritle.
-Mr. Yi is a recipient of the Asian Culture Council Fellowship in 2011, and the U.S. China Cultural Institute Fellowship for Young Conductors in 2006.
-He graduated from Manhattan School of Music, with a Master of Music degree in conducting (2015).
+Jie Yi holds a Doctor of Music Arts degree in conducting from Manhattan School of Music, studying with Kent Tritle.
+He is the author of Chinese for Singers, the first comprehensive guide for Western singers to use in singing Chinese texts.
+Dr. Yi is a recipient of the Asian Culture Council Fellowship (2011) and the U.S. China Cultural Institute Fellowship for Young Conductors (2006).
+In China, he was Chorus Master and Assistant Conductor at the Shanghai Opera from 2008 to 2013.

-In 2018, Mr. Yi performed Missa O quam gloriosum, by Tomas Victoria, at the Cathedral of St. John the Divine with the Manhattan School of Music Chamber Choir.
-He also conducted Handel’s coronation anthem Let Thy Hand be Strengthened at Riverside Church with the MSM Chamber Choir and Symphonic Orchestra.
+Dr. Yi conducted Messe de Minuit by Charpentier, Musikalische Exequien by Schütz, and Missa O quam gloriosum by Victoria at the Cathedral in 2018 and 2019.
+He also conducted Handel’s coronation anthem Let Thy Hand Be Strengthened at Riverside Church in 2018.
 In 2017, he conducted Bach’s St. John Passion (excerpts) at the Oregon Bach Festival.
-In 2015, he made his debut at Carnegie Hall, directing Xian Xinghai’s Yellow River Cantata presented by DCINY.
-In 2011, he participated in the Jarvi Summer Festival in Estonia, with Neeme and Parvo Jarvi.
-In France, Mr. Yi was one of 6 conductors chosen for the Vendome International Academy of Conducting to study with John Nelson.
+In 2015, he made his Carnegie Hall debut conducting Xian Xinghai’s Yellow River Cantata with DCINY.
+In 2011, he participated in the Jarvi Summer Festival in Estonia.
+In France, Dr. Yi studied with John Nelson and was a semi-finalist of the Besançon International Competition for Young Conductors (2007).

-As pianist and vocal coach, Mr. Yi performed at La Lingua della Lirica Festival in Italy (2015-16), and performed Bellini’s opera I Capuletti e I Montecchi at Manhattan School of Music (2013).
+As pianist and vocal coach, Dr. Yi performed at La Lingua della Lirica Festival in Italy (2015– 16) and performed Bellini’s opera I Capuletti e i Montecchi at Manhattan School of Music (2013).